 See specific alcohol policy as outlined in the Residential Living Section (Section 4) of this Handbook.

-Daemen College Drug and Alcohol Abuse Prevention Policy
+Daemen University Drug and Alcohol Abuse Prevention Policy

-Pursuant to the U.S. Department of Education Regulations implementing the Drug-Free Schools and Communities Act Amendments of 1989, Daemen College establishes the following policy and regulations:
+Pursuant to the U.S. Department of Education Regulations implementing the Drug-Free Schools and Communities Act Amendments of 1989, Daemen University establishes the following policy and regulations:

 Policy Statement: Daemen University endeavors to establish for its students, faculty and staff an environment in which the misuse of alcohol and drugs is minimized, which encourages moderation, safety and personal accountability, and which provides an atmosphere free of coercion and peer pressure to abuse alcohol or use illegal drugs.
 The University strongly believes and encourages the use of treatment and educational programs as the most effective means to reduce and prevent substance abuse of any kind.
 All members of the Daemen community should exercise sound judgment and be mindful of their personal health, safety and well-being, as well as that of their friends and guests, by observing all laws regulating drug and alcohol and the University rules expressed in this Policy and elsewhere in this Handbook.

-Standards of Conduct: The unlawful possession, use or distribution of alcohol and illegal drugs by students and employees on college property or while engaged in College activities off the College campus is prohibited.
+Standards of Conduct: The unlawful possession, use, or distribution of alcohol and illegal drugs by students and employees on university property or while engaged in University activities off the University campus is prohibited.
 While the University permits the lawful use of alcohol by students and guests on campus in accordance with the University alcohol policy (see the following section), any abuse of this privilege will be subject to University disciplinary action and/or appropriate criminal sanctions.

 Legal Sanctions Regarding Alcohol: Under New York State law it is illegal:

 - To provide alcohol to persons under the age of 21 or to persons who are visibly intoxicated.
 Providing alcohol to persons under the age of 21 is a Class A misdemeanor which is punishable by imprisonment for up to one year, a fine of not more than $1,000 and/or three years’ probation;